 3. G3 Journal/IFFV

 Furthermore, another reference document is an interview with General Kinnard, done by Alexander Cochran in 1984 and published in Military History (Cochran, Alexander S., "First Strike at River Drang", Military History, Oct 1984, pp 44-52, Per.
-Interview with H.W.O Kinnard, 1st Cavalry Division Commanding General) that I recently found at the library of United State Army Heritage & Education Center, Carlisle, PA.
+Interview with H.W.O Kinnard, 1st Cavalry Division Commanding General) that I recently found at the library of United States Army Heritage & Education Center, Carlisle, PA.

 II Corps Headquarters was located in Pleiku, under General Vinh Loc's leadership.
 1st Air Cavalry Division Headquarters was located in An Khe, under General Kinnard's leadership.
-First Field Force Vietnam Headquarters was located in Nhatrang, under General Larsen's leadership.
+First Field Force Vietnam Headquarters was situated in Nhatrang, under General Larsen's leadership.

-appointed IFFV Commander in September 1965; General Vinh Loc, II Corps Commander on June 20, 1965; and General Kinnard had recently debarked on Quinhon beach together with troops of 1st Air Cavalry Division in October 1965 while bulldozers were frantically clearing a piece of jungles to establish its headquarters in An Khe.
-Therefore, the most knowledgeable person on the military situation in the Central Highlands during that time was Colonel Hieu, II Corps Chief of Staff, who held this position since December 12, 1963 under General Do Cao Tri, then General Nguyen Huu Co, and finally General Vinh Loc.
-All of these three Commanding Generals respected and valued Colonel Hieu, not only for his general staff skills, but also for his tactical commanding skills.
+appointed IFFV Commander in September 1965; General Vinh Loc, II Corps Commander on June 20, 1965; and General Kinnard had recently debarked on Quinhon beach together with troops of the 1st Air Cavalry Division in October 1965 while bulldozers were frantically clearing a piece of jungles to establish its headquarters in An Khe.
+Therefore, the most knowledgeable person on the military situation in the Central Highlands during that time was Colonel Hieu, II Corps Chief of Staff, who held this position since December 12, 1963, under General Do Cao Tri, then General Nguyen Huu Co, and finally General Vinh Loc.
+All of these three Commanding Generals respected and valued Colonel Hieu, not only for his general staff skills but also for his tactical commanding skills.

 Among the three Allied Commanders, General Larsen's voice weighed the most: vis-a-vis General Kinnard, since 1st Air Cavalry Division was put under IFFV Command; vis-a-vis General Vinh Loc, since II Corps relied entirely on IFFV Command on supplies.